ErSauravAdhikari/blueberry-go/README.md

 - **RunEveryFridayAtNoon**: Executes the task every Friday at noon (12:00).
 - **RunEverySundayAtMidnight**: Executes the task every Sunday at midnight (00:00).

-### Predefined Run Configurations
-To make it easier we have some predefined schedules you can use to run your tasks.

 Here is an example of showing you how to do this.

 ```go